 Why do Companies need an Enterprise Headless Content Management System?

-In today's omnichannel world, a headless content management system (CMS) is an essential tool.
+A headless content management system (CMS) is essential in today's omnichannel world.

 A corporation shouldn't have to update 20 different systems if they change how they sell a product.
 Instead of uploading an image for each channel, with an enterprise Headless CMS, you can streamline your process, uploading and updating in seconds.
 Make the change in one place, and it will update everywhere else it needs to.